You need the following tools to build and install MySQL from source:

 Note that MySQL versions older than 3.22.10 started the

-MySQL server when you run mysql_install_db
+MySQL server when you runmysql_install_db.
+This is no

 longer true!